Last Updated on 08/07/2023 by Barney

 Frequently asked Questions

 Yes .
-Garden slate chippings are recycled material from the roofing industry .
-Also, completely reusable.
+Garden slate chippings are environmentally friendly as they are recycled material from the roofing and slate industry .

-No. Slate will not change the soils pH and wont damage lime hating plants.
+Slate will not change the soils pH and will not damage lime hating plants.

-If using on a flower bed then consider what will retain the chippings?
+If using on a flower bed then consider what will retain the chippings.
 Remember, ideally they need to be 5 – 6cm deep.
-Not retaining them could mean your chippings fall onto the lawn, patio etc.
+Not retaining them could mean your chippings spill over onto the lawn & patio etc.

 Yes.
 There are plenty of low maintenance plants that look fab when planted in slate.